mshagirov/python_tylab/0_Getting_started.md

     open -a TextEdit ~/.zshrc
     ```
     2. Find the last line starting with `export PATH=` (tip: use `Cmd+F`; if there is none, just use the last line of the file).
-    3. Append following lines after the line you found in the previous step, *replace* the `/Users/USER/anaconda3/bin` *part with the correct location of Anaconda binary files* (line starting with `#` is a comment line):
+    3. Append following lines after the line you found in the previous step, *replace* the `/Users/USER/anaconda3/bin` *part with the correct location of Anaconda binary files* (line starting with `#` is a comment line, and `USER` is your user name):
     ```
     # Anaconda path
     export PATH="/Users/USER/anaconda3/bin:$PATH"
     ```
     4. Save `.zshrc` file.
-- For other way to add path variables, e.g. using `/etc/paths.d` directory see "method 2" section of this [blog post](https://www.cyberciti.biz/faq/appleosx-bash-unix-change-set-path-environment-variable/).
+- For other ways to add path variables, e.g. using `/etc/paths.d` directory see "method 2" section of this [blog post](https://www.cyberciti.biz/faq/appleosx-bash-unix-change-set-path-environment-variable/).

 ## 3. Check your anaconda installation.
 - [Windows](#checking-your-installation-on-windows)